mdavidson9/docs.balsamiq.com/content/confluence/server/wireframes/admin-guide.md

 Installing via UPM automatically replaces the old plugin with the new version.

-If you are running an old version of confluence and want to figure out which version of the plugin to update to, head to the [Support End of Life Policy](https://support.balsamiq.com/sales/atlassianeol/) page.
+If you are running an old version of Confluence and want to figure out which version of the plugin to update to, head to the [Support End of Life Policy](https://support.balsamiq.com/sales/atlassianeol/) page.

 * * *

 ## Uninstalling Instructions

-Uninstalling via UPM automatically removes all plugin modules from your confluence.
+Uninstalling via UPM automatically removes all plugin modules from your Confluence.

 The wireframes project created with the plugin will **NOT** be deleted.
 They will just stay where they are as attachments to pages, but you will not be able to view or edit them.